ilmaalifia/question-answering-system-for-business-case/README.md

-# Question Answering System for Business Cases
+# Question-Answering System for Business Cases

+*Accelerating Business Case Development with Context-Aware AI: A Question Answering System Integrating PDF Corpora and Web Retrieval*

 ## Table of Contents